MagicKey23/Honey-Pooper/README.md

-#Honey Pooper| THIS IS MY HIGH SCHOOL PROJECT, I'm VERY PROUD OF IT.
+#Honey Pooper | THIS IS MY HIGH SCHOOL PROJECT, I'm VERY PROUD OF IT|
 ----------------------------------------------------------
 # The Game featured bullet, obstacle, moving obstacle,target, score, and of course player.
 ----------------------------------------------------------